Skip to content

 Robbie Keane

 Robbie Keane is a former professional footballer from Dublin, County Dublin.
-He began his professional career at Wolverhampton Wanderers where he scored 24 times in 75 appearances.
+He began his professional career at Wolverhampton Wanderers, scoring 24 times in 75 appearances.

-He had his most successful spell as a footballer at Tottenham Hotspur where he scored 80 goals.
-To this day Robbie Keane is the 14th highest Premier League goalscorer of all time.
+He had his most successful football spell at Tottenham Hotspur, scoring 80 goals.
+To this day, Robbie Keane is the 14th-highest Premier League goalscorer of all time.

-Keane also enjoyed a glittering international career for the Republic of Ireland, scoring 68 times in 146 appearances with a goal in his final appearance to take him level with Lionel Messi in the top international goalscorers of all-time list.
+Keane also enjoyed a glittering international career for the Republic of Ireland, scoring 68 times in 146 appearances.
+A goal in his final appearance took him level with Lionel Messi on the list of the top international goalscorers of all time.

 Katie Taylor